isabelxklee/plant-flashcards/README.md

 Plant Flashcards
 ========================

 Plant Flashcards is a full-stack web application where you can flip through flashcards to learn about plants and test your knowledge.
-Made by [Isabel K. Lee](https://www.kleetime.com).

 Live demo: https://plant-flashcards.netlify.app